dmatsanganis/Software_Engineering_Assignment/UML Diagrams/Activity Diagrams/README.md

 Some of the most common components of an **_Activity Diagram_** include:

 - **Action:** A step in the activity wherein the users or software perform a given task.
-In Lucidchart, actions are symbolized with round-edged rectangles.

 - **Decision node:** A conditional branch in the flow that is represented by a diamond.
 It includes a single input and two or more outputs.